bytewax/bytewax/docs/guide/deployment/waxctl.md

 ### Using a Custom Image from a Private Registry

-In our <project:#container-custom-deps> section we describe how to create your own Docker image using a Bytewax image as base.
+In our <project:#xref-container-custom-deps> section we describe how to create your own Docker image using a Bytewax image as base.

 Let's assume you created a custom image that you pushed to a private image registry in GitLab.
 In our example the image URL is: